AbishananSriran/ASLingo/README.md

+# ASLingo - AI Meets ASL: Learn to Sign, One Gesture at a Time

 ## Why ASLingo? 💡

 People have always dreamt of taking some time to learn a different language, including us!
 However, there are always two things that get in the way of language mastery: